5-HT1D receptor

 5-hydroxytryptamine (serotonin) receptor 1D, also known as HTR1D, is a 5-HT receptor, but also denotes the human gene encoding it.
 5-HT1D acts on the central nervous system, and affects locomotion and anxiety.
 It also induces vasoconstriction in the brain.

-Tissue distribution and function
+Tissue distribution

 5HT1D receptors are found at low levels in the basal ganglia (globus pallidus, substantia nigra, caudate putamen), the hippocampus, and in the cortex.